TWME-TW/DebugStickPro/README.md

  - Classic Mode: The same as the original debug stick.
  - Copy Mode: Copy the data of a block and paste it onto other blocks.
  - Freeze Mode: Freeze the status of a block.

+## 🆕 What's New in v0.5.0

+### **Revolutionary Freeze Mode Enhancement**
+- **🔧 Packet-Based Block Freezing**: Complete rewrite using PacketEvents for client-side visual effects
+- **👻 Ghost-Free Experience**: No more server-side `BARRIER` blocks - smoother and cleaner freeze operations
+- **⚡ Enhanced Performance**: Improved freeze/unfreeze logic with better cleanup and tracking
+- **🧹 Simplified Architecture**: Modernized codebase with PacketEvents and EntityLib integration

+### **Technical Improvements**
+- **New Dependencies**: PacketEvents 2.9.4 and EntityLib integration
+- **API Modernization**: Updated to use standard Bukkit enums for better compatibility
+- **Better Physics Handling**: Enhanced BlockPhysicsEventListener for improved freeze functionality
+- **Advanced Tracking**: Sophisticated duplicate prevention and state management

 ### Custom Item Support:
  - You can customize the item used as the debug stick in the config file.